And the mystery continues.

-Both nests remained occupied, and in due course second clutches of barn swallow eggs were laid, incubated and hatched.
-All seemed well in the avian univers, when suddenly all chicks, the entire second clutch, in one night, in both nests, vanished without a trace.
+Both nests remained occupied, and in due course, second clutches of barn swallow eggs were laid, incubated and hatched.
+All seemed well in the avian universe, when suddenly all chicks, the entire second clutch, in one night, in both nests, vanished without a trace.
 The rim of one of the mud cup nests was broken off in clumps, which lay scattered below the nest.
-That was the only evidence of
+That was the only evidence of fowl foul play.

 Hirundo Enigma Timeline